|

 If we say we love, we will give in whatever way we can.

 Love without practical giving is not love.
-After
+Note

 comparing the Corinthians to the Macedonians, Paul compares them to Jesus

-example by saying, that Jesus “though He was rich, He became poor for
+Jesus as an example by saying, that Jesus “though He was rich, He became

 This is the example for us to follow.